pixelmatix/smartmatrix-docs/docs/library.md

 drawPixel(0,0, {0xff, 0, 0});
 ```

-Drawing functions update a virtual screen that is not used for refreshing the display until the `swapBuffer()` method is called.
-The `swapBuffer()` method waits until the next full screen refresh, then swaps the drawing buffer with the refresh buffer to display on the new graphics on the screen.
+Drawing functions update a virtual screen that is not used for refreshing the display until the `swapBuffers()` method is called.
+The `swapBuffers()` method waits until the next full screen refresh, then swaps the drawing buffer with the refresh buffer to display on the new graphics on the screen.
 ```
-matrix.swapBuffer();
+matrix.swapBuffers();
 ```

 The SmartMatrix drawing functions are very similar to the functions used by the Adafruit Graphics Library, with a few differences explained below.
 Adafruit has an excellent reference on library functions that mostly applies to the SmartMatrix Library: